 Canada TR to PR Processing Time

-Below is a clear breakdown of how long it typically takes to move from TR to PR in Canada.
+Below is a clear breakdown of how long it typically takes to move from TR to PR in Canada:

 - Processing Time: 5–6 months

-- Fastest PR pathway for temporary workers and PGWP holders
+- Fastest PR pathway for temporary residents.

 2. Provincial Nominee Program (PNP)